rlprojects/rlprojects.github.io/README.md

 HTML5
 CSS3

-If your not a teacher or student, dont worry about this
+If your not a teacher or student, dont worry about this.